CompArchCam/Janus/README.md

 JPar firstly performs a static analysis on the input binary using *analyze* and generates a rewrite schedule and performs automatic parallelization on the same binary.

 ### JVec ###
 JVec firstly performs a static analysis on the input binary using *analyze* and generates a rewrite schedule and performs automatic vectorization on the same binary.
-Currently not yet released.
+Currently it is not fully operational.

 ### JFet ###
 JFet firstly performs a static analysis on the input binary using *analyze* and generates a rewrite schedule and performs automatic memory prefetch on the same binary.
-Currently not yet released.
+Currently it is not fully operational.

+### JITSTM ###
+JITSTM is a software transactional memory that is generated at runtime.
+It redirects generic memory accesses to the speculative read/write buffers.
+The design is similar to [JudoSTM](https://ieeexplore.ieee.org/document/4336226).
+Currently it is not fully operational and its performance is not optimized.

 ## Installation ##
 Janus uses [cmake](https://cmake.org/) for building its whole components.
 There is no need to install additional libraries.
 Simply create a new build folder and invoke cmake.